-Cal Cities supports the creation of more affordable, innovative, and quality parks and recreation, as well as child care options for parents and concurrently encourages adherence to strict regulations and guidelines.
+Cal Cities supports the creation of more affordable, innovative and quality parks and recreation and child care options for parents and concurrently encourages adherence to strict regulations and guidelines.

 Cal Cities supports funding and resources to address the affordability and availability of early learning and care options.